IrfanisMalay/CSLUAE/README.md

 # Made using rayfield by Sirius modded by Irfan.

-#open source for exploiter and scriptor ideas.
+#open source for scriptor ideas.